brillout/wildcard-api/docs/rpc.draft.md

 });
 ~~~

+From the perspective of the frontend, these shema operations is all there is:
-The interface for the frontend are these operations; the SQL/ORM queries are done by the RESTful API and hidden from the frontend developer.
+any SQL/ORM query is done by the RESTful API and is hidden from the frontend developer.
+The frontend doesn't care whether the database is PostgreSQL or MongoDB database,
+doesn't have to write any SQL/ORM query;
+as far as the frontend is concerned, the backend is reduced by these schema operations.

-The important thing to notice here is that SQL/ORM queries are fully abstracted away from the frontend:
+In short: a schema abstracts the database and SQL/ORM queries away from the frontend.
-the frontend only sees and works with the operations listed above: the schema *is* the interface.

-The benefit of such abstraction is that it decouples frontend and backend:
-as long as the RESTful API stays the same, the frontend can function.

-On the other hand, such schema is crippling:
-The frontend is limited to the schema queries which are vastly inferior to database queries such as SQL.
-Many things cannot be achieve
-Using GraphQL alleviates the situation is much more powerful than REST but only to a certain degree: even though GraphQL is more powerful than REST, database queries are still vastly superior to GraphQL queries.

-Let's now look at a RPC variant of our todo app example:
+Before we talk about the benefits and drawbacks of having such schema, let's see the same example but implemented with RPC:

 ~~~js
 // Browser